U.S. DEPARTMENT OF STATE

 Type of Funding: Fiscal Year 2023 Public Diplomacy Funding

-Anticipated program start date: Program must begin prior to September 30, 2023
+Anticipated program start date: Before October 1, 2023

 This notice is subject to availability of funding.

-Funding Instrument Types: Grant, Fixed Amount Award, or Cooperative agreement.
-Cooperative agreements are different from grants in that PDS Praia staff are more actively involved in the grant implementation.
+Funding Instrument Type: Grant, Fixed Amount Award (FAAs), or Cooperative agreement.
+Cooperative agreements and some FAAs are different from grants in that PAS staff are more actively involved in the grant implementation (“Substantial Involvement”).

-Program Performance Period: Proposed programs should be completed in 12 months or less.
-PDS Praia may entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.
+Program Performance Period: Proposed programs should be completed in 18 months or less.
+PAS will entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.

 C. ELIGILIBITY INFORMATION